open-cluster-management-io/open-cluster-management-io.github.io/content/concepts/addon.md

     displayName: helloworld
 ```

 An addon should also have a controller running on hub taking responsible of addon configuration for each managed cluster.
 When a user wants to enable the addon on a certain managed cluster, the user should create a `ManagedClusterAddon` resource on the cluster namespace.
 The name of the `ManagedClusterAddon` should be the same name of the corresponding `ClusterManagementAddon`.
-For instance, the below resource indicate to enable `helloworld` addon in cluster1
+For instance, the following example indicate to enable `helloworld` addon in cluster1

 ```yaml
 kind: ManagedClusterAddon